 Once a concrete strategy is in place, and there is buy-in from everyone in an organization, how can companies modernize their diversity and inclusion training?
 The following are some tips:

 - Make it voluntary.
 Rather than making D&I training something that feels forced, demanded and part of a compliance exercise, reframe it.
 Make this training something that employees can opt to do because they want to learn more, they want to foster more inclusion and also because they want to develop their own This is likely to yield better results, and employers are going to see that most if not all of their employees will willingly participate in this kind of voluntary training.
+In eLeaP, you can set up a self-enrollment training path which enables employees to sign up for the diversity and inclusion training they are interested in.
+A couple of recommended courses include Diversity, Respect, and Legal Compliance and Respect Ethnic and Racial Differences.

 - Training and all other aspects of any initiative should be focused on acceptance, rather than shaming.
 It’s very easy with D&I training for certain groups to feel like they’re being targeted or picked on.
-That creates resentment, making not only training ineffective but also leading to a culture of hostility and an us them mentality.
+That creates resentment, making not only training ineffective but also leading to a culture of hostility and an us versus them mentality.

 - Training should also be about enhancing the abilities and understanding of employees rather than correcting behavior or an issue.
 Make D&I training proactive, personalized and ongoing so that people don’t feel like it’s something inflicted on them as a punishment.